-United were certainly showing signs of improvement, most probably with the hairdryer treatment of Ferguson still ringing in their ears as Rooney, who had been a peripheral figure throughout, made space down the left and lashed a superb ball into Ryan Giggs only for the Welshman to smash the bouncing ball over the bar as the hour mark neared.
+United were certainly showing signs of improvement, most probably with the hairdryer treatment of Ferguson still ringing in there ears as Rooney, who has been a peripheral figure throughout, made space down the left and lashed a superb ball into Ryan Giggs only for the Welshman to smash the bouncing ball over the bar as the hour mark neared.

-For all of United's tentative improvements, a goal was not to come and it was Kuyt once again to all but settle the match, latching on to a Van der Sar save from a poor Luis Suarez free-kick.
-It wasn't a hat-trick of great skill but its significance to the fans was evident as they piled down to the front of the Kop to congratulate the Dutchman.
+For all of United's tentative improvements, a goal was not to come and it was Kuyt once again to all but settle the tie, latching on to a Van der Sar save from a poor Luis Suarez free-kick.
+It wasn't a hat-trick of great invention but it's significance to the fans was evident as they piled down to the front of the Kop to congratulate the Dutchman.

 The atmosphere was nearing party territory at Anfield as the game entered its final 15 minutes and the noise became deafening on the introduction of record £35 million signing Andy Carroll, as the former Newcastle man came on to replace the superb Raul Meireles.

 Ferguson made moves to find a way back into the tie, with Darren Fletcher and John O'Shea entering the fray but it was a case of too little too late and it was an alarming indictment of the league leaders' resources that they failed to offer any real threat from the bench.